-- Contact the Office of International Education (OIE) to begin the iAbroad process.
+- Contact the Office of International Education (OIE) to begin the GoAbroad process.

-- Part of the iAbroad process to receive financial aid includes completing a budget sheet where students list and provide documentation of all eligible expenses for their program.
-For assistance in completing their budget sheet, students should contact OIE to schedule an appointment.
-SFS Counselors meet individually with students to ensure that they have provided our office with a completed budget sheet and cost documentation so that a financial aid award can be provided.
+- Part of the GoAbroad process to receive financial aid includes completing a budget sheet where students list and provide documentation of all eligible expenses for their program.
+For assistance in completing their budget sheet, students should attend a Budget Sheet Help Session.
+Completed budget sheets and cost documentation are provided by the student to Student Financial Services.

 - SFS will provide students with a financial aid award based on eligible expenses for their program.

-- Students must register for OSSP to ensure that they remain classified as a UVM student and eligible for financial aid.
-OIE will issue a course override to allow student's to register for OSSP.
+- Students are registered for OSSP to ensure that they remain classified as a UVM student and eligible for financial aid.

 What expenses are eligible?